Complete Rules of Physics Brawl Online

 • The competition ends 3 hours after its start.

-• The winning team is the team with the highest number of points.
+• The winner is the team with the highest number of points.

 ADDITIONAL REMARKS